kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/algebra.md

 length(u) = \sqrt{(u_x^2 + u_y^2)}
 $$

-## Left or right
+# Front or behind

-Using the dot product, which gives us a scaled cosine of the angle between two vectors, we can know whether something is left or right of our character.
-This is handy when we want to shoot from a pirate ship for example.
-We can check whether the enemy ship is left or right and fire the cannons on the correct side.
+Using the dot product, which gives us a scaled cosine of the angle between two vectors, we can know whether something is front or behind of our character.
+This is handy when an enemy needs to stop moving when we look in their direction.

 $$
 \begin{gathered}
-dot(u,v) < 0 : left \\
+dot(u,v) < 0 : behind \\
-dot(u,v) = 0 : front/behind \\
+dot(u,v) = 0 : left/right \\
-dot(u,v) > 0 : right
+dot(u,v) > 0 : front
 \end{gathered}
 $$
-## Front or behind
+# Left or right

-Similarly, the cross product, which gives us a scaled sine of the angle between two vectors, can be used to know if something is in front or behind us.
-This is handy when an enemy needs to stop moving when we look in their direction.
+Similarly, the cross product, which gives us a scaled sine of the angle between two vectors, can be used to know if something is in left or right from us.
+This is handy when we want to shoot from a pirate ship for example.
+We can check whether the enemy ship is left or right and fire the cannons on the correct side.

 $$
 \begin{gathered}
-cross(u,v) < 0 : behind \\
+cross(u,v) < 0 : left \\
-cross(u,v) = 0 : left/right \\
+cross(u,v) = 0 : front/behind \\
-cross(u,v) > 0 : front
+cross(u,v) > 0 : right
 \end{gathered}
 $$